mfmotta/cuda_slurm_docker/README.md

 ## Step 1

 Slurm Cluster set up with [Terraform](https://developer.hashicorp.com/terraform).

-Checkout [my branch](https://github.com/mfmotta/slurm-gcp) based off of [SchedMD/slurm-gcp](https://github.com/SchedMD/slurm-gcp)
+Please refer to [my branch](https://github.com/mfmotta/slurm-gcp) based on [SchedMD/slurm-gcp](https://github.com/SchedMD/slurm-gcp)

 ## Step 2

-A Dockerfile to build an image for CUDA development environment for cuda 11.6.0 and Ubuntu 20.04 OS : `nvidia/cuda:11.6.0-devel-ubuntu20.04`
+A Dockerfile to build an image for CUDA development environment for and your OS ditribution (we will use 11.6.0 and Ubuntu 20.04).

+We will use this image: `nvidia/cuda:11.6.0-devel-ubuntu20.04`

+**Requirements:**

 **nvidia images:** https://hub.docker.com/r/nvidia/cuda